andrewconnell/TrainingContent/Teams/05 Microsoft Teams apps - Advanced Techniques/Lab.md

     await connector.Conversations.UpdateActivityAsync(reply.Conversation.Id, msgToUpdate.Id, updatedReply);
     ```

 1. Press **F5** to test the changes to the bot logic.
-It is not necessary to re-sideload the bot unless the manifest file is changed.
+It is not necessary to re-upload the bot unless the manifest file is changed.

 1. In a channel, @ mention the bot.
 The initial response will have the wrong character count, but the message will update five seconds later with the correct value.
 Depending on the bot service latency, you may not see the original response.